CJ-Cepe/Odin-Testing-Practice/README.md

-# babel-jest-dummy
+# Project: Testing Practice
-a dummy repo for experimenting with babel and jest
+* a project for the Odin Project JS course.